brandon-rhodes/python-patterns/python/module-globals/index.rst

-Some programmers place constant assignments close to the code that use them, while others them all at the top of the file.
+Some programmers place constant assignments close to the code that use them, while others all constants at the top of the file.
 Unless a constant is placed so close to its code that it will always be in view of human readers, it can be more friendly to put constants at the top of the module